 We would recommend that further steps to combatting the illegal use of drugs be introduced into Limerick Prison:

-1. The use of ultra sound as used in the USA.
+- The use of ultra sound as used in the USA, - 2.
+We would also recommend the speedy introduction of the new search facilities within Limerick Prison.

 Psychiatric Service